 To the South of the Nusa islands we find our Manta dive sites.
 Large plateaus create the ideal cleaning and feeding station for the Manta Rays.
 Although not as rich in diversity of corals and marine life, the plateaus do offer up some interesting topography with troughs and swimthoughs.
 The main reason for diving in this area is of course the chance encounter the swirling mantas above as they swoop in for a closer look at the divers.

 Manta Bay is a actually a series of bays along the coast.
 Diving conditions are generally easy at this site, although we can experience some surge.
-The Manta Rays are often smaller than the giant ones found at Manta Point, however the dive site is much closer and more protected.
+The Manta Rays are often smaller than the giant ones found at Manta Point, but the dive site is much closer and more protected.
 The plankton rich water found along the limestone coast attracts the Mantas all year around.

 A 45 minute boat ride alongside the dramatic limestone cliffs that feels like you are on the set of Jurassic Park and you will arrive at Manta Point.
 Weather conditions and big waves mean that we are not always able to dive this site.
 This site provides year round opportunity for a magical encounter with the majestic Manta Rays.